Annual report and financial statements for the year ended 31 December 2025

 |—

-- The ‘Total’ column of this statement is the profit and loss account of Future Generations VCT; the supplementary revenue return and capital return columns have been prepared under guidance published by the Association of Investment Companies.
+- The ‘Total’ column of this statement is the profit and loss account of Titan.
+The supplementary revenue return and capital return columns have been prepared under guidance published by the Association of Investment Companies.

 - All revenue and capital items in the above statement derive from continuing operations.

-- Future Generations VCT has only one class of business and derives its income from investments made in shares and securities and from bank and money market funds.
+- Titan has only one class of business and derives its income from investments made in shares and securities, and from bank and money market funds.

 The accompanying notes form an integral part of the financial statements.